petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/creating-navigation-menus.md

 The Shop menu is blank for now, as it's configured in [Commerce Architect](../../commerce-architect.md).

-First create the navigation menu:
+First create the header navigation menu:

 1. Open the *Site Menu* (![Site Menu](../../images/icon-product-menu.png)) and go to _Site Builder_ &rarr; _Navigation Menus_.